A248/DazzleConf/README.md

 * *Eliminate* stringly-typed spaghetti such as `getString("key")` or `getAsInt("section.subsection")`.
 Use your configuration just as you would any other immutable bean.

-* *Write defaults once* and never both with them again.
+* *Write defaults once* and never bother with them again.

 * *Validate configuration* in all manners, and fail-fast with informative messages.